rashid-mamun/health-care/README.md

-# Getting Started with GoStudy
+# Getting Started with BSHL

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-### This project was deploy netlify website(https://education-f71e93.netlify.app/)
+### This project was deploy netlify website(https://health-care-9ce68.web.app/)

 ## Available Feature
-### Get unlimited access to 1500+ of our top courses
-### Explore a variety of fresh topics
+### Explore a quality Treatment.
-### Find the right instructor for you
+### Find the right Doctors for you
+### In this project you can find best specialist doctor in medicine & nephrology.
+### In this project you can find best Consultant , Gastrointestinal, Liver & Pancreatic Diseases
-### In this project you can find  learn-Python instructore
+### In this project you can find best CONSULTANT, TRANSFUSION MEDICINE,
-### In this project you can find js development instructore.
+### In this project you can find best Consultant, Cardiac Anaesthesiologist.

-### In this project you can find best development teaching instructore.
+### In this project you can find best emergency services.
-### In this project you can find adove photoshop teaching instuctore.
+### In this project you can find blood group.
-### This project help you to find good Teacher. this project show the techers techings  experience and how rate there work in student.
+### This project help you to find good Doctore. this project show the doctors practiching experience and how rate there work in people.